5 Fabulous Weekend Getaways from Seattle for Families

 San Juan Islands, Washington

 How do you make a Seattle road trip even cooler?
 Add a ferry ride!
+There are so many options for ferry rides in Seattle!

 Just drive up to Anacortes, Washington and you’ll drive onto the San Juan Island ferry which takes you through the stunning San Juan Islands.
 It’s a long enough boat ride that your family can get out and enjoy Ivar’s clam chowder while gazing at the islands (about 75 minutes.)
 And keep your eyes out for whales!